bupt-ai-cz/BALNMP/README.md

 - N+(1-2): having one or two positive lymph nodes (210 patients, 19.8%).
 - N+(>2): having three or more positive lymph nodes (193 patients, 18.3%).

-**Tumor regions are annotated in WSIs.
+**Part of tumor regions are annotated in WSIs, the extra annotations should be done by yourself if needed.
 Except for the WSIs, we have also provided the clinical data of each patient, which includes age, tumor size, tumor type, ER, PR, HER2, HER2 expression, histological grading, surgical, Ki67, molecular subtype, number of lymph node metastases, label.**

 The WSIs are provided with `.jpg` format and the clinical data are provided with `.xlsx` format.
 The dataset is collected and organized by the experienced doctors of our research group.

-Based on this dataset, we have studied the prediction of the metastatic status of axillary lymph node (ALN) in our [paper](https://arxiv.org/abs/2112.02222), which is a weakly supervised classification task, and the researches to predict histological grading, molecular subtype, HER2, ER, and PR are also feasible.
+Based on this dataset, we have studied the prediction of the metastatic status of axillary lymph node (ALN) in our [paper](https://arxiv.org/abs/2112.02222), which is a weakly supervised classification task.
+However, other researches based on our dataset are also feasible, such as the prediction of histological grading, molecular subtype, HER2, ER, and PR.
 We do not limit the specific content for your research, and any research based on our dataset is welcome.

 **Please note that the dataset is only used for education and research, and the usage for commercial and clinical applications is not allowed.
 The usage of this dataset must follow the [license](https://github.com/bupt-ai-cz/BALNMP#license).**